I have to quickly announce a death.

 It is really unexpected, just while reading the case Causticum was there on my mind because of the nature of helping others, fighting for them, providing for them.
 But after repertorization Sulphur came and I had the exact same doubt, that Sulphur is selfish, will he go to such extent to help people, to fight for them?

 Exactly!
-What I see Sulphur doing is arguing with others about the correctness of Martin’s cause (it’s a 3 under “quarrelsome”), because he has probably read a lot about it and fancies that he could tell people a thing or two and be a real authority on the subject!
-Sulphur’s a 4 under “Egotism”.
-But, as to whether Sulphur would join an organization, lead it, always be where he’s supposed to be, get there on time, attend meetings and so on… I don’t see it!
+What I see Sulphur doing is arguing about the correctness of Martin’s cause (it’s a 3 under “quarrelsome”), because he has probably read a lot about it and fancies that he could tell people a thing or two and be a real authority on the subject!
+Sulphur is a 4 under “Egotism”; so, he might well want to be seen as an authority on the Civil Rights Movement.
+But, as to whether Sulphur would join an organization, lead it, always be where he’s supposed to be, get there on time, attend meetings and so on…?
+I don’t see it!

 But I thought lets just send it to you, as that way I will realize my mistakes.
 Again “idealistic” rubric, I didn’t think of it; the “perfectionist” rubric also and the “responsibility” rubric was so obvious I couldn’t crack that but very glad I now realize it.

 Listen, you know what?
 I have a story to tell you.
-It’s actually about a children’s movie called “Our Friend Martin”–a cartoon.
+It’s actually about a children’s movie called “Our Friend Martin”–it’s a cartoon.
 Here’s how it goes: A bunch of kids were visiting Martin’s childhood home as part of a field trip from school.
 The home is now a museum.
-The thing is, Martin’s bedroom turns out to be magical–all due to Martin’s watch.
+The thing is, Martin’s bedroom turns out to be magical—all due to Martin’s watch, which is still there.
 It enables the boys to time-travel!
 It took them back in time to Martin’s childhood.
-They become his friends.
+They see him on a baseball field and become friends with him.

-They said, “Martin, come back to the future with us, they named our school after you!
-Martin Luther King Middle School.
-Martin is curious, so he goes with them.
-But when they get to the future, nothing is as it should be!
-The school is named after Robert E. Lee and it’s segregated!
-The school bus won’t pick them up, they had to walk.
-They weren’t allowed to drink from the drinking fountain.
+After much chit-chat, they said, “Martin, come back to the future with us, they named our school after you!”
+“No way,” Martin says.
+“This I have to see!”
+So they hold the magic watch and time-travel back to the present.
+But nothing is as it should be!
+The school is named after Confederate General Robert E. Lee, and it’s segregated!
+The school bus won’t pick them up, they had to walk, and when they got there, they weren’t allowed to drink from the drinking fountain!
+It was one shock after another, and their homeroom teacher told them they would have to leave.

 “What is going on here?” one of them said.

 Martin said, “Maybe because I left the past and didn’t live my life, it changed the future.
 I have to go back.”
-The boys said, “No don’t go back, you don’t understand, there’s something we have to tell you!”
+The boys said, “No!
+No!
+Don’t go back, you don’t understand, there’s something we have to tell you!”

 “Don’t tell me,” says Martin, “everyone has a destiny.”
-He goes back in time to 1968, there’s a big explosion of gunfire, and all of a sudden the future changes back to the way it was.
-Robert E. Lee’s name disappears off the school, the “Whites Only” sign over the water fountain is gone…
+He touches the watch and goes back in time, back through the years, one by one; when he gets to 1968, there’s a big bang!
+An explosion of gunfire, and all of a sudden the future changes back to the way it was: Robert E. Lee’s name disappears from the school, the “Whites Only” sign over the water fountain is gone, the school room is no longer full of only white kids!
+It’s a great concept as a movie, a masterpiece, really.
+Very well done!
+Try and find it, do a search for it.
+I bet Amazon has it.
+“Our Friend Martin”.

 Yeah, about Shaqib he didn’t actually shared with me your email yet.